 Media in Germany

-This module explores the history of print and broadcasting in Germany from 1933 to the 1990s, and investigate the relationship between media content and culture.
+This module explores the history of print and broadcasting in Germany from 1933 to the 1990s, and investigates the relationship between media content and culture.
 You will develop a foundation in the key concepts of media studies and gain insight into the connection between media and ideology.
-They will also have the opportunity to undertake research into primary sources from our extensive newspaper archive.
+You will also have the opportunity to undertake research into primary sources from our extensive newspaper archive.

 Teaching and Learning Foreign Languages